 - Enrichment of Community Ecology focuses on enabling citizen groups to undertake projects that preserve and protect high-risk ecosystems and which restore damaged ecosystems.
 Tree planting, community gardens and park restorations are all examples of projects that help to preserve a community’s ecology.

 - Community Heritage and Fellowship supports the legacy attributes inherited from past generations and strengthens social networks and fellowship, as groups come together for a collective purpose.
 Community heritage may present itself as festivals, art, museums, languages, summer reading programs, songs, stories, customs, practices, or other cultural items that are maintained for the benefit of future generations.

 Our head office is located in Edmonton, Alberta and we are dedicated to the sustainable growth and vibrancy of our home city.
 We look to support organizations that are making significant impacts to the quality of life in Edmonton.

-Current Edmonton partnerships include:
+Current corporate partnerships include: